Stopping smoking can seem daunting at first. To give yourself the best chance of stopping smoking and staying stopped, set yourself a plan to follow.

 You can find a stop smoking adviser through your midwife or doctor, or by talking to your local pharmacy.
 They can talk through your individual situation with you and help you set goals and work out a plan to quit and stay stopped.

-Depending on your local area, you may be able to have one-to-one support or group support, and it may be possible for an adviser to visit you at home or talk to you on the phone.
+Depending on your local area, you may be able to have one-to-one support or group support from a trained advisor.
+It may be possible for an adviser to visit you at home or talk to you on the phone.
+This type of support will usually last for 12 weeks to help you through the first stages of quitting smoking.

 Order your Quit Kit, which has stickers, information and other items to help you stop smoking.
-You can also ask for face-to-face support, email support, text support.
-You can also download this helpful mobile Smokefree baby app, from University College London, to help you stay motivated.
+You can also ask for face-to-face support, email support and text support.
+You might also want to try a stop smoking app, which often give tips about managing cravings and motivational tools to live a smoke-free life.

 4. Talk to your midwife or doctor

-Your healthcare team can support you while you're quitting so it's good to let them know your stop smoking plan.
+Your healthcare team can support you while you're quitting so it's a good idea to let them know your stop smoking plan.
 If you're finding it difficult, you can ask about the different kinds of nicotine replacement therapy (NRT) available and whether one of these would be helpful for you.
-You can get NRT free of charge.
+Licensed NRT products are free, safe to use in pregnancy and can increase the chances of quitting successfully.
+You can be prescribed NRT during pregnancy by a GP or an NHS Stop Smoking advisor for free.

 5. Tell your family and friends

-Make sure everyone knows you're quitting and ask them to help you by not offering you cigarettes.
+Make sure everyone knows you're quitting and ask them to help you by not offering you cigarettes or smoking around you.
 They can also help by distracting you when you're struggling with cravings.

-If your partner smokes, tell them about the risks of secondhand smoke to the baby and ask him to quit with you.
+If your partner smokes, tell them about the risks of second-hand smoke to the baby and ask them to quit with you.

 6. Change your routine

-Because you're used to smoking at certain times, in certain places and certain situations, it's a good idea to change your routine as much as you can at first so you can avoid as many of what used to be your 'smoking moments' as possible.
+Because you're used to smoking at certain times, in certain places and certain situations, it's a good idea to change your routine as much as you can at first so you can avoid as many 'smoking moments' as possible.
 If you usually have a cigarette after breakfast, for example, change the time and place of your breakfast so your routine is different.
 If you ate breakfast at home, for example, maybe try having it at work instead.
-This can help you break the association with having a cigarette.

 7. Be ready with distractions

 It will be hard sometimes, so it's always good to have some ideas ready to distract yourself from wanting a cigarette.
 Even pausing to take a few deep breaths when you want a cigarette will help.
-If you can, talk to a friend - when you decide to quit you could ask a couple of friends if you can call them if you get a craving.
+If you can, talk to a friend.
+For example, when you decide to quit you could ask a couple of friends if you can call them if you get a craving.
 Have sugar-free chewing gum to hand, as this may help, and keep some crafts, puzzles and a good book close by to give yourself something to do.
-Some apps also have ready-made distractions for you.

 8. Remind yourself why you're quitting

-9. Check out how much money you're saving
+9. Find out how much money you're saving

-Smoking is expensive and when you quit, try putting the money you would have spent on cigarettes aside to spend on things for the baby.
+Smoking is expensive and when you quit, try putting the money you would have spent on cigarettes aside to spend on things for the baby, such their first outfit.

-Try our smoking cost calculator to see how much money you're saving and what it will buy.
+You can try our smoking cost calculator to see how much money you're saving and what it could buy instead of cigarettes.

 10. Treat yourself!

 Make regular treats part of your plan to quit smoking.
 These will give you something to look forward to and help you stick to your goal.
-Whether it's a magazine, a new book, a night out, lunch with friends or a cinema trip, you deserve a reward.
+For example, you could have a massage at the end of every month.
+This is a great way to have quiet time for yourself, relieve any back pain and reduce stress or anxiety.
+You deserve an award for doing the best for your baby.